grohith327/ML-in-Cpp/FFN_Regression/README.md

-# Feed Forward Neural Network
+# Feed Forward Neural Network - Regression
-A C++ program that performs classification using a Feed Forward Neural Network and returns the accuracy of the model</br>
+A C++ program that performs Regression using a Feed Forward Neural Network and returns the Mean Squared Error of the model</br>
 ### Ensure the path for mlpack has been set: </br>
 By default mlpack is installed to `/usr/local/`, if you have installed somewhere specify that path.
 ```